GuruMaps/iOSManual/03-settings.md

 <img src="/assets/gps_filtering.png" width="375" height="138" />

 **Note:** all received points are recorded.
-Filters settings influence the appearance of track on a map and size of track while exporting.
+Filters settings influence the appearance of track on a map and size of track while exporting, but they **do not** affect the number of recorded points.

 #### Accuracy Threshold